velociroger-pb/Mandalorion/README.md

 Episode III.6: I can bring you in warm or I can bring you in cold.

 Takes R2C2/C3POa or PacBio/ccs/lima data and defines high confidence isoform consensus sequences and alignments.

+## PacBio read conversion/formatting ##

-PacBio/ccs/lima reads (.fastq) and subreads (.bam) files have to be converted (to .fasta and .fastq, respectively) to match C3POa naming convention.
+PacBio ccs reads (.fastq) and subreads (.bam) files have to be converted (to .fasta and .fastq, respectively) and formatted to match C3POa naming convention.
+The bam to fastq conversion can be done with bedtools for example.
+I do recommend gzipping the resulting fastq files using a multithreaded tool like pigz.
+Then, you can use the *convertPBcDNAreadsForMandalorion.py* script in utils/ to get ccs reads and subreads into the right naming scheme as well as to subsample subreads to a useable depths.

 ## Dependencies ##